telugudevopsguru/aws-zero-to-hero/README.md

 By leveraging AWS CloudWatch, you can maintain a high level of operational excellence, quickly detect and resolve issues, and optimize the performance and cost of your AWS resources.

 ----
-### Lab Session - Creating a Log Group in AWS CloudWatch
+### Creating a Log Group via AWS Management Console

+1. **Navigate to CloudWatch**:
-1. **Sign in to AWS Management Console:**
+   - Sign in to the AWS Management Console.
-   - Navigate to the CloudWatch Dashboard at [AWS Management Console](https://console.aws.amazon.com/cloudwatch/).
+   - Open the CloudWatch console at [https://console.aws.amazon.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/).

+2. **Access Logs**:
+   - In the left-hand navigation pane, click on **Logs**.

-2. **Create Log Group:**
+3. **Create Log Group**:
-   - Click on "Logs" in the left menu and then "Log groups."
-   - Click on "Create log group."
+   - Click the **Create log group** button.
-   - Enter a name for the log group and click "Create log group."
+   - Enter a name for your log group in the **Log group name** field.
+   - Optionally, you can add tags to your log group for better resource management and tracking.
+   - Click the **Create log group** button.

 ----
 ### Lab Session - Sending VPC Flow Logs to a CloudWatch Log Group